 13. What activities are permitted by an agent?

-Two types of acts may be incorporated by a simple reference to the statutes in the Power of Attorney or durable power of attorney — the “authority to conduct banking transactions as provided in section 709.2208(1), Florida Statutes” and the “authority to conduct investment transactions as provided in section 709.08(2), Florida Statutes.”
-When either of these phrases is included in the Florida Power of Attorney, all of the acts authorized by the referenced statute may be performed by the agent even though the specific acts are not listed in the Power of Attorney itself.
+An agent may perform only those acts specified in the Power of Attorney, or durable power of attorney and any acts reasonably necessary to give effect to the specified acts.
+If an agent is unsure whether he or she is authorized to do a particular act, the agent should consult with the lawyer who prepared the legal document, or his or her own legal counsel.
+Two types of acts may be incorporated by a simple reference to the statutes in the Power of Attorney or durable power of attorney – the “authority to conduct banking transactions as provided in section 709.2208(1), Florida Statutes” and the “authority to conduct investment transactions as provided in section 709.08(2), Florida Statutes.”
+When either of these phrases is included in the Florida Power of Attorney, all the acts authorized by the referenced statute maybe performed by the agent even though the specific acts are not listed in the Power of Attorney itself.

 14. May an agent sell the principal’s home?